bryanoliveira/processing-3d-force-simulator/README.md

 ---

-This program was developed as final project for the 2018/2 Computer Graphics (INF0037) class of Computer Science at Universidade Federal de Goiás (UFG, Brazil).
+This program was developed as the final project for the 2018/2 Computer Graphics (INF0037) class of Computer Science at Universidade Federal de Goiás (UFG, Brazil).